-Longitudinal data - which allows us to keep track of student performance and growth over time -- is essential to our ability to evaluate the impact of Iowa’s early literacy initiative.
-This is why we’re tracking long-term growth on the early literacy screening assessments using benchmarks set during the 2015-16 school year.
-2015-2016 was the first year during which we had complete data for the K-3 early literacy work, so the benchmarks set that year represent the baseline for measuring statewide progress in the years to come.
+Longitudinal data, which allows us to keep track of student performance and growth over time, is essential to our ability to evaluate the impact of Iowa’s early literacy initiative.
+This is why we’re tracking long-term growth on the early literacy screening assessments using benchmarks set during the 2015–2016 school year.
+The 2015–2016 year was the first year during which we had complete data for the K–3 early literacy work, so the benchmarks set that year represent the baseline for measuring statewide progress in the years to come.

 The benchmarks we use to judge our progress against need to remain the same over time.
 Otherwise it would be like moving the bar while trying to improve.